Lightningbolt935/Vehicle-detection-code/README.md

-# Vehicle-detection-code
+# RoundAbout traffic light controller based on the
-This code detects the moving vehicles in a video and according to it makes a green square on the moving vehicles
+This code detects the number of vehicles in all the directions and according to it turn lights colour to red yellow and green